 An obligate carnivore is an animal that relies solely on meat in its diet.
 Their digestive system does not produce the enzymes required to break down plant material.

 Omnivores are animals that consume both meat and vegetation.
 Bears are a perfect example of this.
-They hunt fish and small mammals, but they also feed on berries, nuts, and plant bulbs.
+They hunt fish and small mammals but feed on berries, nuts, and plant bulbs.
 Some omnivores, like bears, only require a small amount of meat in their diet and are known as hypocarnivores.

 Mesocarnivores are animals with a diet made up of approximately 50/50 meat and vegetation.
 This includes animals such as foxes, raccoons, and bobcats.

-Hypercarnivores are those animals that have a larger meat requirement than plant matter.
+Hypercarnivores are those animals that have a more significant meat requirement than plant matter.
 Approximately 70% of their diet comes from prey animals.
 This includes most cat species.

 Within the food web, there are three classes of consumers.
 Herbivores are primary consumers, as they feed on producers.
 Carnivores and omnivores are secondary consumers, feeding on herbivores that consume producers.
 Carnivores that prey on other carnivores are tertiary consumers.
 The best example of a tertiary consumer would be orcas.
 They hunt other carnivores, including small whales, dolphins, and seals.